liuwd15/fadvi/README.md

 FADVI is a deep learning method for single-cell RNA sequencing analysis that disentangles batch-related variation, label-related variation, and residual variation using adversarial training and cross-correlation penalties.

+Read the [documentation] (https://fadvi.readthedocs.io/en/latest/) for usage and demo.

 ## Features

 - **Factor Disentanglement**: Separates batch effects, cell type effects, and residual variation in single-cell data